Humidificadores y vaporizadores

 Air purifiers and filters can help trap allergens and keep the air in your home cleaner.
 With fewer allergens in the air, you may experience fewer allergy symptoms.
 CVS carries a selection of essick air filters to help you keep allergens out of your home, so that you can feel more comfortable.
 If you find that you are experiencing a lot of allergy symptoms, investing in an air purifier and some replacement air filters might be the right choice for you.
 It is also important to discuss your allergies with your doctor.
 He or she can help you pinpoint what triggers your symptoms and offer you professional treatment advice.

-Remember - finding relief from sinus or nasal congestion and allergy symptoms is possible!
-Talk to your doctor about which treatment options are right for you, including at home options like humidifiers, vaporizers, and air filters.
+Remember – finding relief from sinus or nasal congestion and allergy symptoms is possible!
+If you would prefer nit to go with the option of liquid allergy medicine o cold medicine for allergies, talk to your doctor about which alternative treatment options are right for you, including at home options like humidifiers, portable vaporizer, and air filters.